xiaochang13/CacheTransition-Seq2seq/README.md

 ## Training

 First, modify config.json.
 You should pay attention to the field "suffix", which is an identifier of the model being trained and saved.
 We usually use the experiment setting, such as "bch20_lr1e3_l21e3", as the identifier.
-Also point "train_path" and "test_path" to your corresponding files.
+The "model_dir" field specifies the name of the directory where the model is to be saved and should be updated as well.
+You should also point "train_path" and "test_path" to the oracle output files for the training and development sets.
 Note that "test_path" represents the path of a development set, not the final test set.
 Finally, execute the corresponding script file, such as "./train.sh".

 ## Cite